awebber00/Amazon_Vine_Analysis/README.md

 - How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
 15,711 5-star reviews, and 5,663 non-vine 5-star reviews
 - What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
 38.2% of the five_star reviews were vine, and 38.9% of the five_star reviews were non-vine

+## Summary:

+It would appear as if there is in fact no noticeable bias due to the fact that the percentage of five-star reviews from vine and non-vine customers are very close.
+In conclusion we can confidently say that there is no significant bias.